EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Simulation Results

-To investigate the transferability of EvadeDroid, as shown in Table \ref{table:transferability}, we evaluate the evasion rates of adversarial examples generated on a model (e.g., Sec-SVM), which works as a surrogate model, in misleading other target models (e.g., DREBIN).
-This is a more strict threat model that indicates the performance of EvadeDroid in the cases where adversaries are not capable to query the victims.
-As can be seen in Table \ref{table:transferability}, if EvadeDroid uses a stronger surrogate model (i.e., Sec-SVM), the adversarial examples are more transferable.
+In general, when decision-based adversarial attacks, such as EvadeDroid, encounter difficulty in querying specific target detectors, they can create transferable AEs using a surrogate classifier.
+Here we explore \textbf{\hyperlink{RQ5}{RQ5}} by considering transferable AEs.
+To investigate the transferability of EvadeDroid, we evaluate the evasion rates of AEs generated on a model (e.g., Sec-SVM), which works as a surrogate model, in misleading other target models (e.g., DREBIN).
+This is a stricter threat model that indicates the performance of EvadeDroid in cases where adversaries are not capable of querying the target detectors.
+Table \ref{table:transferability} demonstrates that when EvadeDroid employs a stronger surrogate model (e.g., Sec-SVM), the AEs exhibit higher transferability.
+Note that the reported ERs in Table \ref{table:transferability} are the evasion rates of successful AEs that are also successfully transferred.

+We further compare the transferability of EvadeDroid with PiAttack~\cite{b26} as it is similar to ours in terms of transformation type.
+This attack uses two kinds of primary features for misclassification, and side-effect features for satisfying problem-space constraints to generate realizable adversarial examples.
+However, EvadeDroid is not constrained by features as it operates in black-box settings.
+We specifically measure the transferability of the AEs in fooling Sec-SVM when DREBIN is the surrogate model.
+We ensure that the original apps of the AEs are correctly detected by Sec-SVM.
+Both DREBIN and Sec-SVM are trained with $100K$ apps (incl., $90K$ benign apps and $10K$ malware apps) to see the effect of large ML models on EvadeDroid's performance.
+The experimental results show that the ERs of the PiAttack and EvadeDroid in circumventing DREBIN are $99.06\%$ and $82.12\%$, respectively.
+Furthermore, EvadeDroid is much more transferable as the transferability of the AEs generated by EvadeDroid is $58.05\%$, while $23.23\%$ for PiAttack.